Programme

 Join us to discover how to elevate your narrative and unlock long-term benefits for all partners involved.

-Speaker: Sahar Abuelbasha, Solutions Account Manager; Dr Matt Walker, Director - ELSEVIER
+Speaker: Sahar Abuelbashar, Solutions Account Manager, and Dr Matt Walker, Director, ELSEVIER

 The Art of Successful Collaboration